Install fleet-rlm

 ```bash theme={null}

-cd src/frontend
+cd tools/fleet-tui

 pnpm install --frozen-lockfile